margaretmf/margaretmf.github.io/resume.md

 * Brainstormed, tested, and designed project management system ideas, which resulted in a prototyped solution for a task management chatbot aligned with requirements
 * Demoed the final solution, which enabled the firm to engineer a workflow solution and write a [blogpost](https://medium.com/bluestone-logic/these-are-in-fact-the-bots-we-were-looking-for-4ec2ca108fc2) on the final results
 * Completed ISO 9001 Quality Management Systems training

+### Margaret's News Analysis
+Videographer, News Curator, Trend Analyst, and Blogger
+* Recorded six video shots and took phots for the Cavalier Daily; edited videos with Apple Final Cut Pro
+* Engage with articles from multiple news sources, curate news on Twitter, develop a data-driven way to develop insights ont rends, and attend data and solutions journalism workshops
+* Analyze and write about trends in current and future world affairs and write reviews about 10-35 books read per year

 <br>

 ## LEADERSHIP AND VOLUNTEER EXPERIENCE